Open daily 10 a.m.-3 p.m. Grounds close at 4 p.m.

-Our pair of pied tamarins, Tom and Nick, were born in March of 2009 and came to us in 2010 from the San Francisco Zoo.
+The Zoo is home to one pied tamarin, Tom.
+He was born in March of 2009 and came here in 2010 from the San Francisco Zoo.

 International Union for Conservation of Nature (IUCN) Red List status: Endangered.
 Pied tamarins are one of the most endangered primates in the Amazon.
 Statistics show there is reason to believe the species has declined by at least 50% over the past 18 years (three generations), due primarily to habitat loss and range replacement by the Midas tamarin.